7 Best Cordless Vacuums for Pet Hair of 2026

 Best Cordless Vacuum for Pet Hair and Carpet

 Carpet is where pet hair actually hides — it weaves down into the pile and resists surface suction, so this use case rewards raw extraction power and an agitating anti-tangle brushroll above all else.
-You want at least 200 AW for medium-to-thick carpet, plus combs or fins that keep the roller from choking on wound-up fur mid-clean.
-The Dyson Gen5detect leads here with the most powerful motor in any cordless at 280 AW, the V15 covers most carpets at 240 AW with the same de-tangling Motorbar, and the Shark Stratos delivers genuinely effective PowerFins anti-tangle carpet cleaning at a mid-range price.
+What you want is deep agitation from the brushroll, backed by enough suction to carry what it loosens, plus combs or fins that keep the roller from choking on wound-up fur mid-clean.
+The Shark PowerDetect Speed Plus leads here on agitation depth and picks up on the reverse pass as well as the forward one, the Dyson V15 covers most carpets at 240 AW with its de-tangling Motorbar, and the Shark Stratos delivers genuinely effective PowerFins anti-tangle carpet cleaning at a mid-range price.

 | Product | Price | Buy |